zazmarga/py-is-isogram/README.md

 An isogram is a word that has no repeating letters, consecutive or non-consecutive.

-Write tests for a function `is_isogram` that takes a string word, that contains only letters, and checks whether this word is an isogram.
+Inside `app/test_main.py`, write tests for a function `is_isogram` that takes a string word, that contains only letters, and checks whether this word is an isogram.

 Notes: